 Every day spent laboring painfully on pig farms give us an opportunity to wonder who we are.
 Is there a God and why has He allowed us to be so unhappy?
 Gradually the secular hype disappears and we come to an important realization:

-Self-Serving Careers are Built on a Mud Foundation: Money, Status & Power
+Our Careers are Built on Mud: Money, Status & Power

 Is there an alternative to working in the secular way?
 We may not know much about God, let alone what it means to work in His Kingdom.
 We may need to answer these important questions first: